 - vCenter server URL. - SAML token (stored in the security policy assertion). - X509 certificate (stored in the security policy assertion). - Calls the RetrieveServiceContent method.
-The method establishes the connection with the vCenter server and it returns a session cookie.
-The session cookie is stored in the cookie container in the VimService object. - Calls the LoginByToken method.
-The .NET framework uses the security policy assertion and the session cookie to construct the login request. - Calls the LoginByTokenSample class method resetService to create a new VimService object.
+The method establishes the connection with the vCenter Server and provides access to the SessionManager managed object. - Calls the LoginByToken method.
+The .NET framework uses the security policy assertion to construct the login request.
+The response includes a session cookie. - Calls the LoginByTokenSample class method resetService to create a new VimService object.
+The session cookie is stored in the cookie container in the VimService object.